Which city is cheaper, Prague or Seoul?

 Both Prague and Seoul are popular destinations to visit in the summer with plenty of activities.
 Many visitors come to Seoul in the summer for the city activities, the music scene, and the family-friendly experiences.
 Also, most visitors come to Prague for the city activities, the music scene, and the family-friendly experiences during these months.

 Seoul is a little warmer than Prague in the summer.
-The temperature in Seoul is usually 26°C (78°F) in July, and Prague stays around 19°C (66°F).
+The daily temperature in Seoul averages around 26°C (78°F) in July, and Prague fluctuates around 19°C (66°F).

 It's quite sunny in Prague.
 Seoul usually receives less sunshine than Prague during summer.
 Seoul gets 121 hours of sunny skies, while Prague receives 216 hours of full sun in the summer.